Mathematica: TIPS for living with the user-contributed MTools for Object-Orientation (until a vendor-supported OO solution is eventually provided)

 The not so good

-Con: No obvious way to achieve visibility control of attributes and function/method visibility (although custom naming conventions can be used to indicate intended visibility).
-So while you can mimic "by hand" using protected hooks and some of the Design Patterns that rely on visibility control, there is not built-in support or IDE guidance.
+Con: No obvious (simple) way to achieve visibility control of attributes and function/method visibility (although custom naming conventions can be used to indicate intended visibility).
+So while you can mimic "by hand" using protected hooks and some of the Design Patterns that rely on visibility control, there is no built-in support or IDE guidance.
 It might be possible to HACK it in, but it's not elegant.

 Con: The Mathematica Notebook editor does not see the field accessors, which is particularly annoying if you wish to enjoy chaining MTools objects - yet another reason Mathematica needs fully-fledged vendor-supported OO.